-No matter what circumstances, no matter what has happened to you, the end of the story — the way that you or I work with what we’ve been handed in life is what matters.
+No matter what circumstances, no matter what has happened to you — the way that you or I work with what we’ve been handed in life is what matters.

-One of my clients, struggling at the moment, wondered aloud if focusing on trauma was just keeping her stuck, unable to move forward.
+One of my clients, struggling at the moment, wondered aloud if focusing on the wounding she experienced around worthiness was just keeping her stuck, unable to move forward.
 Her wondering really struck me — I’ve certainly felt that way over the years and wanted desperately to just. be. over. it.
 I’ve taken the road of, “If I ignore the pain, the anger, and the anxiety and just focus on the positive and my strengths — it will just go away.”

 There is the risk of not making enough money to pay the rent.

 The risk of leaving the corporate paycheck behind.